 The audience members were required to be on the lot and ready by 10 AM, although it seemed to be no problem for the stragglers who arrived beyond the top of the hour.
 Around 10:30, we finally were on-the-move and en route to the sound stage.
 Along the way, we passed the Wheel of Fortune and Shark Tank stages.

-Jeopardy!’s “Alex Trebek Stage” is next door.
+Jeopardy!’s “Alex Trebek Stage” is next door to those shows just mentioned.
 At 11 AM, we started filing in.
-What you see first are the actual contestant podiums used from 2006-2009 on display, and you pass a hallway that’s a mini-museum filled with treasures from the show’s long run.
+What you see first are the actual contestant podiums used from 2006-2009 on display, and you pass a hallway that’s a mini-museum filled with treasures from the show’s enduring run (the modern version has been on since 1984!)

 We climbed a flight of stairs and found our seats.
 Fortunately, I ended up right in the middle of the audience, which may have been 80 people or so… the number might be higher.
 At this point, phones have to be turned off and put away so, unfortunately, I don’t have any pics of the set.

-Jimmy, originally from the Clue Crew, was the Stage Manager and hype man for the crowd.
+Jimmy, originally from the show's Clue Crew, was the Stage Manager and hype man for the crowd.
 He told us some stories during downtime, like how he met Snoop Dogg once, who gave him a lanyard.
 While driving home after the meeting, he realized it smelled like a joint dipped in cologne.
-Otherwise, accounting for commercial breaks, he gave us a heads up when to clap and when that wouldn’t be necessary.
+That got everyone laughing and loosened up a bit.
+Otherwise, accounting for commercial breaks, Jimmy gave us a heads up when to clap and when that wouldn’t be necessary.

 Seeing the whole set in your peripheral vision at once is fascinating.
 The stage is big, but not huge.
 From the bleacher-type seats, taking a look to the left, there are some techs just off-stage.
-Just to the right, attached to the set is a monitor, so the audience can see how the show is looking as it’s being recorded.
-Just to the right of that are the three contestant cameras, with a monitor just above, for the contestants to see the camera feed.
+Just to the right from there, attached to the set is a monitor, so the audience can see how the show is looking as it’s being recorded.
+Next to that are the three contestant cameras, with a monitor just above, for the contestants to see the camera feed.
 Just above that are three digital boards showing the contestants’ totals.

 From there, further to the right, is the large clue board.
 Then, it’s the host’s podium, the Final Jeopardy category screen, then the contestant podiums.

 In front of the stage are where the Producers and Judges sit, a jib camera operator is right in the middle for those grand, sweeping shots coming back from commercials and during Final Jeopardy!, and another camera stays right on the host position the whole time.
-Since I couldn't take photos of the set, here's a Lego representation from the mini-museum:
+Since you can't take photos of the set, here's a Lego version from the mini-museum representing most of what I just described:

 As for the taping experience, it doesn’t really take too much longer than an actual episode.
-The gameplay flies by and, what’s a mystery to me, is how they determine there’s just not enough time to see those final clues on the board.
+The gameplay flies by.
+What’s a mystery to me, considering some small stops in filming, is how they determine there’s just not enough time to see those final clues still on the board.

 In the bleachers, the audio sounds funky.
-I’m guessing there are some odd, phase-cancellation tricks happening, so that it doesn’t bleed back into the mics on stage.
+I’m guessing there are some odd, phase-cancellation tricks happening, to limit the sound from the speakers bleeding back into the mics on stage.

 Once an episode is complete, the audience gets about 10 minutes to take a break.
 You can take a little walk outside to the restroom facilities… or stand outside in the sun and eat a snack you brought… or browse the mini-museum in the hallway behind the bleacher seats.